-The Group had 4,849 employees as at 31 December 2023 (31 December 2022: 5,146 employees).
-For the year ended 31 December 2023, the Group's total staff costs were approximately RMB446.5 million (2022: RMB383.4 million).
+The Group had 4,951 employees as at 31 December 2024 (31 December 2023: 4,849 employees).
+For the year ended 31 December 2024, the Group's total staff costs were approximately RMB425.8 million (2023: RMB446.5 million).
 The remuneration package of the employees included salary, bonus and other cash subsidies.
 Employees were rewarded on a performance related basis, together with reference to the profitability of the Group, remuneration benchmarks in the industry, and prevailing market conditions within the general framework of the Group's salary and bonus system.
 The Group was subject to social insurance contribution plans or other pension schemes prescribed by the local governments and was required to pay on behalf of the employees, a monthly social insurance fund covering pension fund, medical insurance, work-related injury insurance, maternity insurance and unemployment insurance, the housing provident fund, or other mandatory provident fund schemes on behalf of the employees.
 The Group hosted comprehensive internal staff training programmes for its staff to improve and enhance their technical and service skills, as well as to provide them with the knowledge of industry quality standards and work place safety standards.
 The Group provided orientation training to new hires and introduce them to the Group's corporate culture to understand its service standards and procedures.
-The Group also provided training courses and regular seminars on various aspects of its business operations, such as quality control and customer relationship management, to the Group's employees.
-The Group had also adopted a share option scheme, details of which are set out in the section headed "Share Option Scheme" and in note 26 to the consolidated financial statements in this annual report.
+The Group also provided training courses and regular seminars on various aspects of its business operations, such as guality control and customer relationship management, to the Group's employees.
+The Group had also adopted a share option scheme, details of which are set out in note 26 to the consolidated financial statements in this annual report.